Legal Center

 Platform Role

-Air Mission Exchange is a marketplace and coordination platform.
-We are not an aircraft operator, direct air carrier, air ambulance operator, medical provider, insurer, or emergency response agency.
+AirMissionExchange is a private charter request and coordination service.
+We are not an aircraft operator, direct air carrier, insurer, or emergency response agency.
 Flights must be operated only by an appropriately authorized direct air carrier or Part 135 operator.
 The operator, not Air Mission Exchange, has operational control of any flight.

-1. Traveler Priority Deposit
+1. Traveler Verification Deposit

 The deposit is refundable if Air Mission Exchange cannot source an available operator option matching the submitted route or mission request, or if the quoted operator cannot perform the transportation after accepting the mission, unless the traveler separately agrees to different written terms.

-2. Empty-Leg Reservation Payment
+2. Empty-Leg and Charter Provider Payment

 Empty-leg listings are operator-confirmed or operator-submitted opportunities, but they are not guaranteed until the operator confirms aircraft, crew, schedule, route, passenger details, and payment terms in writing.